 Youth and Intergenerational Education on Farm

 Soul Fire Farm is committed to dismantling the oppressive structures that misguide our food system.
 Part of this work involves reconnecting youth to their innate belonging to land and restoring each person’s rightful place of empowerment in the food system.
 We offer one-day educational workshops for youth and inter-generational groups.
-We will work with you to establish collaborative goals for your trip to the farm.
-A sample schedule is as follows:

 The following are activities used at Soul Fire Farm to deepen young people’s understanding of the food system.
 To the extent possible, we base our curriculum on research that shows that young people make healthy choices when they LOVE their community and natural world and when they see that their own POSITIVE ACTION makes a difference.